ml-opensource/CutoutViewIndicator/README.md

 cvi.setGenerator(new GifGenerator());
 ```

+`ImageViewGenerator` is designed for extensibility - consider
+subclassing your custom Generator from that if its views extend
+ImageView.

 Caveats
 -------

 Right now it only supports Android SDK 15 and up
 (that makes it compatible with Jelly Bean, Lollipop, Marshmallow, and
-_probably_ Nougat), but there's little stopping it from being backported
+Nougat), but there's little stopping it from being backported
 all the way to APIv11.

 Grab a copy of the demo application (live apk coming soon) to try